microsoft/music-explorer/README.md

 * `Resources`: Application resources.
 * `Models`: `MainViewModel` and models to bind data and user interface.

-3.2 Important files and classes
+3.2 Important Files and Classes
 -------------------------------

 | File | Description |